mespe/SolRad/README.md

 	- Skills: Project templates, git, task management, Containerization

   + Recovering data from online databases (USDA, CIMIS, NOAA).
-	- Skills: Webscraping, working with APIs
+	- Skills: Web-scraping, working with APIs

   + Working with a data dump from the California Air Resource Board.
 	- Skills: Data investigation, how do you work with data when the